-Remember to pack your calming aid of choice (, calming treats, Rescue Remedy or sedatives from your vet).
+Remember to pack your calming aid of choice (anxiety wrap, calming treats, Rescue Remedy or sedatives from your vet).
 Also bring along a favorite toy or blanket that smells like home as well as some chews chews to relax them.

 Shelters can turn away animals that they deem aggressive.
 So muzzle training is important if your dog exhibits any signs of aggression towards people or other animals.
 In an emergency, you can fashion one with cloth or other material on hand for short periods but acclimating your dog to one beforehand is ideal as is packing a sturdy muzzle that fits their face.